Corpus Christi Pedestrian Accident Lawyer

 - A product manufacturer.
 If a defective device, such as a faulty pedestrian detection system in a motor vehicle, caused the accident, a victim may hold a product manufacturer liable.

-hat is negligence in pedestrian accident claims?
+What is negligence in Corpus Christi pedestrian accident claims?

 Negligence is typically defined as “A failure to behave with the level of care that someone of ordinary prudence would have exercised under the same circumstances.”
 Negligence may consist of acts or omissions.
 If another’s negligence caused or contributed to an accident, resulting in injuries, he or she could be held liable for damages.Four key factors establish negligence in a Corpus Christi pedestrian crash case: